 Berry Global, Inc. ("Issuer") has notes outstanding which are fully, jointly, severally, and unconditionally guaranteed by its parent, Berry Global Group, Inc. (for purposes of this Note, "Parent") and substantially all of Issuer's domestic subsidiaries.
 Separate narrative information or financial statements of the guarantor subsidiaries have not been included because they are 100% owned by Parent and the guarantor subsidiaries unconditionally guarantee such debt on a joint and several basis.
 A guarantee of a guarantor subsidiary of the securities will terminate upon the following customary circumstances: the sale of the capital stock of such guarantor if such sale complies with the indentures, the designation of such guarantor as an unrestricted subsidiary, the defeasance or discharge of the indenture or in the case of a restricted subsidiary that is required to guarantee after the relevant issuance date, if such guarantor no longer guarantees certain other indebtedness of the issuer.
 The guarantees of the guarantor subsidiaries are also limited as necessary to prevent them from constituting a fraudulent conveyance under applicable law and any guarantees guaranteeing subordinated debt are subordinated to certain other of the Company's debts.
 Parent also guarantees the Issuer's term loans and revolving credit facilities.
 The guarantor subsidiaries guarantee our term loans and are co-borrowers under our revolving credit facility.
-Presented below is condensed consolidating financial information for the Parent, Issuer, guarantor subsidiaries and non-guarantor subsidiaries.
-The Issuer and guarantor financial information includes all of our domestic operating subsidiaries; our non-guarantor subsidiaries include our foreign subsidiaries, certain immaterial domestic subsidiaries and the unrestricted subsidiaries under the Issuer's indentures.
-The Parent uses the equity method to account for its ownership in the Issuer in the Condensed Consolidating Supplemental Financial Statements.
-The Issuer uses the equity method to account for its ownership in the guarantor and non-guarantor subsidiaries.
-All consolidating entries are included in the eliminations column along with the elimination of intercompany balances.
+Presented below is condensed consolidating financial information for the Parent, Issuer, guarantor subsidiaries include our foreign subsidiaries, certain immaterial domestic subsidiaries and the unrestricted subsidiaries under the Issuer's indentures.
+The Parent uses the equity method to account for its ownership in the guarantor subsidiaries.
+All consolidating financial Supplemental Financial Statements.
+The Issuer uses the equity method to account for its ownership in the guarantor subsidiaries.
+All consolidating entries are included in the elimination of intercompany balances.